-Note (1): Compliance with MG 20b (5% < Fines < 11%) and (40% < Gravel < 65%) in accordance with BNQ 2560-114 standard.
+Note (1): No compliance with MG 20b (5% < Fines < 11%) and (40% < Gravel < 65%) in accordance with BNQ 2560-114 standard.

 Typically, MG 20b material is recommended and used as a surface course for gravel roads.
 MG 20b contains more fine particles than an MG 20, and thus provides a greater surface stability.
 According to the BNQ 2560-114 standard Travaux de génie civil - Granulats, in addition to the requirements on the intrinsic properties of a material used in a surface course, an MG 20b must contain between 5 and 11% of fine particles, and between 40 and 65% of gravel.
-In the current investigation, out of 12 samples considered representative of the in-place surface course, only 5 samples met these requirements.
+In the current investigation, out of 4 samples considered representative of the in-place surface course, no samples met these requirements.

-In general, the material in place and used as a surface course does not contain enough fine particles and/or coarse particles (gravel) to meet the standards of BNQ 2560-114 as a surface course material.
+In general, the material in place and used as a surface course contain good proportion of fine particles but not enough of coarse particles (gravel) to meet the standards of BNQ 2560-114 as a surface course material.